Vinayak19112003/Vinayak19112003/README.md

 ## 🚀 About Me

-I'm a **Full-Stack Developer**, **Algorithmic Trading Bot Builder**, and **Web3/Crypto Enthusiast** passionate about building innovative solutions at the intersection of finance, blockchain, and artificial intelligence.
+I'm a **AI Full-Stack Developer**, **Algorithmic Trading Bot Builder**, and **Web3/Crypto Enthusiast** passionate about building innovative solutions at the intersection of finance, blockchain, and artificial intelligence.

 ### 💼 Professional Profile
 - **Status**: Self-Employed Tech Entrepreneur & Active Trader